 - $1,000 to $100,000 in fines

-Also, having a conviction for accounting without a license can be a bar to the person ever getting a CPA license in the future.4
+Also, having a conviction for accounting without a license can be a bar for the person ever getting a CPA license in the future.4

 6. Other professional licenses in Colorado